You're responsible for the team, not the code. That's a harder job.

 What we work on

-The six transitions that define your first year as VP Engineering.
+Three challenges that define your first year as VP Engineering.

 These are structural challenges of the role, not personal failings.
 Everyone hits them.
 The question is what you do when you do.